krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

     via the process list.

 **-q** *query*
     Perform the specified query and then exit.
-This can be useful for writing scripts.

 **-d** *dbname*
     Specifies the name of the KDC database.
 This option does not